learn-co-curriculum/mod3-project-week-setup-example/README.md

 Coming from Module 2 , you may be used to a framework such as Ruby on Rails being very *opinionated*.
 That is, it has a lot of opinions about how your application should be structured.
 The same rules don't apply on the frontend, there is *not one right way to structure your code*.
 Specifically, we are not using any frontend framwork and many of the design decisions will be left up to you.

 Here, we'll walk through one feature and provide some example code.
-The example code will be a reasonable/sensible way to structure this application.
+The example code will demonstrate a reasonable/sensible way to structure this application.
 You should learn what you can from it and structure your code in a similar pattern.

-The key word here is *similar*, rather than directly copying the patterns shown apply the principles you have learned (oo, single responsibility principle, encapsulation) to make code that will be easy for you and your partner to work with as your application grows.
+The key word here is *similar*, rather than directly copying the patterns shown, try to apply the principles you have learned (oo, single responsibility principle, encapsulation) to make code that will be easy for you and your partner to work with as your application grows.

-### Inital Setup
+### Initial Setup

 Make sure you create **a separate directory and a separate GitHub repository for the frontend,**